Skip to main content | Skip to section menu | Access keys.

 Bathroom Products

-• Aerosols, shampoo, bubble bath, moisturiser bottles and containers can be recycled in your blue bin.
+• Aerosols, shampoo, bubble bath and moisturiser bottles can be recycled in your blue bin.

-• Anything contaminated with body fluids should go in your green bin.
+• Anything contaminated with bodily fluids should go in your green bin.

 Batteries